 - Overvaluing committee running backs

 Committee running backs are like our society’s pathetic culture of protecting children’s feelings in youth sports.
 You know, the “everybody’s a winner and gets a participation trophy” mentality.
 If everybody gets a share of the rock in a committee backfield, then nobody gets squat in terms of fantasy stats.
-Avoid these backs at all cost.
+Avoid these backs at all cost, or at least until late in the draft.

 - Selecting wrong committee back